jruby/jruby-rack/README.md

 </context-param>
 ```

-Be sure to escape angle-brackets for XML !
+Be sure to escape angle-brackets for XML!

 ## Servlet Filter